pkscout/presence.tracker/README.md

 * `notoccupied = <str>` (default `nobody`)
 The state that the tracker sends for the `occupied_device` if no devices are found.

+* `waittime = <float>` (default `5`)
+The number of minutes the tracker waits before checking for devices again.
+You can use decimals, so if you want something under a minute, you can use an entry like `0.5`.

 * `logbackups = <int>` (default `1`)
 The number of days of logs to keep.